 Deterministic timestamps

 Because logging doesn’t perturb the system, timestamps in the log accurately reflect when events actually occurred.
-There’s no jitter introduced by the recording process itself.
+ROS2 bag recording can shift timestamps by 3–8 ms due to serialization delays.
+Cerulion’s timestamps are faithful to the original event — no jitter introduced by the recording process itself.

 Background disk writes